S&P, Nasdaq hit record closing highs on earnings bullishness

 - Dow up 0.68%, S&P 500 up 0.98%, Nasdaq up 1.39%

+After the bell, however, shares of both Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O) moved sharply lower following the release of quarterly results.

+Amazon was down 4% in extended trading after forecasting holiday-quarter sales below Wall Street expectations. read more Apple fell more than 3% in late trading after it said supply-chain woes cost it $6 billion in sales in the last quarter and that the impact will be even worse in the holiday-sales quarter.

-Heavyweights Tesla Inc (TSLA.O), finishing up 3.8%, and Apple Inc (AAPL.O), up 2.5%, spurred the Nasdaq and helped propel the index to an intraday record after the S&P 500 and Dow reached fresh peaks earlier in the week.
+During the regular session, heavyweights including Tesla Inc (TSLA.O), finishing up 3.8%, and Apple, which closed up 2.5%, spurred on the Nasdaq and the S&P.

-However, after closing up 1.6%, shares of Amazon.com Inc (AMZN.O) fell 3% in extended trading when it forecast holiday-quarter sales well below Wall Street expectations, as labor and supply shortages make it difficult for retailers to keep shelves stocked. read more

-Caterpillar Inc (CAT.N) closed the session up 4% after reporting a better-than-expected quarterly profit on rising commodity prices, while a bullish forecast from drugmaker Merck & Co Inc (MRK.N) pushed its shares up 6%. read more
+The S&P was also boosted by Caterpillar Inc (CAT.N), which closed up 4% after reporting a better-than-expected quarterly profit on rising commodity prices and a bullish forecast from drugmaker Merck & Co Inc (MRK.N), which added 6%. read more

 "Earnings continue to be very good," said Bill Stone, chief investment officer at the Glenview Trust Co in Louisville, Kentucky, who also noted that Biden's framework, if it succeeds, would not boost corporate taxes as investors had previously feared.